wsong1985/Pewlett-Hackard-Analysis/README.md

 ## **Results**

-- **Created a Retirement Titles table that holds all the titles of employees who were born  1952-01-01 and 1955-12-31.**
+- **Created a Retirement Titles table that holds all the titles of employees who were born between 1952-01-01 and 1955-12-31.**

   <table>
   <tr>